AS (2017) CR 35

 Mr KOX (Netherlands, spokesperson for the Group of the Unified European Left) – Thank you, Assembly, for allowing this very relevant debate on the need to find a political solution to the crisis in Catalonia.

 I thank my colleague, Mr Hunko, for his balanced introduction to the debate.
 Many of us were shocked when we saw the unexpected, brutal and violent reaction of the Spanish authorities to citizens of Spain exercising a democratic right given to them by the constitution and by the rules of the autonomous community of Catalonia.
-We do not want to see that reaction in any member State – not in Spain, not in the Netherlands, not in Russia and not in Turkey.
+We do not want to see that reaction in any member State – not in Spain, not in the Netherlands, not in the Russian Federation and not in Turkey.

 We have learned that the Spanish authorities’ argument for this excessive use of violence against citizens was that the referendum was unconstitutional.
 It is not up to my group or the Assembly to decide that – that is for the democratic institutions of Spain – but you cannot de facto block people from casting democratic votes.
 It was enough for the Government to say that they would not accept the result of the referendum.
 Everything would have been clear; we would have had a result and we could have continued the debate.

 Mr Hunko recalled that it is 40 years since Spain acceded to the Council of Europe.
 I was in Spain, and that was celebrated.
 Accession to the Council of Europe meant accession to the European Convention on Human Rights after so many years of Francoism and authoritarian fascist rule.
 It was a great moment when the people of Spain entered into the democratic space.
-It is bad that in the same year as that anniversary we see the government reacting with so much violence towards people exercising a right that is given to them and is protected by the Convention.
+It is bad that, in the same year as that anniversary, we see the government reacting with so much violence towards people exercising a right that is given to them and is protected by the Convention.

 I hope we will see no more violence in the near future, whether that is police violence or violence from Spain using Article 155 of the constitution to take away all the powers from Catalonia.
 That would not make sense.
 I hope for more wisdom.
 I think it was wise on Monday that the Catalonian authorities decided not to call for immediate independence.
 I am happy that Prime Minister Rajoy and the opposition leader Mr Sánchez now call for at least a debate on the possibility of amending the constitution.
 After 40 years, that would not be a strange question.